Elder O. B. Mink

 own ordinances (Acts 15:10).
 Yet, in Israel only was God’s institutional

 glory vested.
-Only Israel had divine ordinances, and Israel was the only nation
+Only Israel had divine ordinances, and Israel was the only

-will dwell among the children of Israel, and will be their God.”
+(God) will dwell among the children of Israel, and will be their

+God.”
 (Exodus 29:45) As in ancient times when God restricted His institutional

 glory to Israel, He has in this age made the New Testament church the repository